KylianMendy/parallax-effect/README.md

-# parallax-effect
+# Anime Gallery
-parallax with anime picture
+Using a Java Script library with anime picture